Thursday, July 31, 2025

 Thursday, July 17, 2025

-ALFA PREDITOR
+ALFA PREDATOR

 Another from the Roaring exhibition.
 This is a 1930 Alfa Romeo racing car.
 Depending on the engine option, it was capable of 103-110 mph / 168-177 kph.
 No roll bar or seat belts, let alone air bags.
 Why bother with headlights?
 I wonder about the injury or fatality rate of the drivers.